Glossary of Terms

 Earth-aware: Can be used in content when describing someone that is conscious of the environment but not used too often to avoid confusion with Earthware.

 Return-for-reuse vs. reusable: There is some confusion with these terms.

 Reusable – Some think you can reuse Earthware containers in your own kitchen.
-These are high quality containers and we need them back so we can use them 1000 more times!
+You can but these are high quality containers and we need them back so we can use them dozens more times!

 AC Aseptic Carton

 HDPE High-Density Polyethylene